Juno Frankie Pierce

 Juno Frankie Seay Pierce, also known as Frankie Pierce or J. Frankie Pierce (c.
-1864 – 1954), was an American educator and suffragist.
+1864 – 1954), was an African American educator and suffragist.
 Pierce opened the Tennessee Vocational School for Colored Girls in 1923, and she served as its superintendent until 1939.
 The school continued to operate until 1979.
 The daughter of a slave, Pierce addressed white women at the inaugural convention of the Tennessee League of Women Voters, held in the Tennessee Capitol in May 1920.

 Early life and education

-Born Juno Frankie Seay in Nashville, Tennessee, about 1864, her father was Frank Seay, a freedman, and her mother, Nellie Seay, was a house slave to Colonel Robert Allen, a member of the US House of Representatives from Smith County.
+Born Juno Frankie Seay in Nashville, Tennessee, about 1864, her father was Frank Seay, a freedman, and her mother, Nellie Seay, was a house slave to Colonel Robert Allen, a member of the United States House of Representatives from Smith County.
 Frankie Pierce attended John G. McKee Freedmen's School, established as a Presbyterian mission and located in Nashville.
 She continued her education at Roger Williams University in Nashville.

+Career

 She taught at Bellview School, a public school for black children.
-She married Clement J. Pierce and moved with him to Paris, Texas.
-After his death, she returned to Nashville to live with her mother, Nellie Seay.
-With her mother, she was active in the First Colored Baptist Church, Capitol Hill.